w3c/opentrack-cg/spec/model/overview.md

 Combined events use IAAF Scoring Tables to assign points according to performances.
 There is no specific code for `points`.

+Examples will be provided with recommendations about the use of these quantitative units.

 ### Gender